absa-subatomic-legacy/subatomic-documentation/docs/user-guide/create-a-project.md

 ![Openshift Environments](/images/user-guide/create-a-project/openshift-environments.png)

 Currently the DEV, SIT, and UAT environments are the default and only option.
 These will host all the applications within the project you have created.
-The environments have user permissions and quota's automatically configured for your team.
+The environments have user permissions and quotas automatically configured for your team.

 ## **Add an Application**

-Once the project environments were provisioned you should have been prompted to create a new application in the project.
+Once the project environments are provisioned you should be prompted to create a new application in the project.

 ![Create Application](/images/user-guide/create-a-project/create-an-application.png)